drilic/xperience-formcontrol-template/README.md

 # to install all required packages
 npm install

-# to build and start server on defined port.
+# to build and start server on defined port
 npm run start
 ```